 - 2 large eggs

-- 1 tablespoon sugar optional for top
+- 2-3 teaspoons sugar optional for top before baking

 Instructions